Spirulina: benefits, dosage, contraindications

-The group of cyanobacteria, formerly known as blue-green algae, is among one of the oldest life forms on Earth and constitutes the majority of bacteria capable of photosynthesis with oxygen production.
-Among them exists the genus Spirulina or Arthrospira, filamentous cyanobacteria that include a particularly interesting bacterium known as Spirulina platensis (or Arthrospira platensis), more commonly known as Spirulina.
-Unlike many other algae, spirulina naturally develops in alkaline lakes rich in mineral salts found in warm and sunny regions.
-Usually blue-green in color, spirulina has a sweet taste because its proteins convert into polysaccharide sugars under the effect of heat.
-In general, spirulina is composed of 70% proteins, 20% carbohydrates, 5% lipids, 7% minerals, and 3 to 6% water.
-This composition is very complete and varied, with an excellent protein intake, a good distribution of lipids, carbohydrates, vitamins, minerals, and trace elements.
-Apart from these proven nutritional properties, spirulina is experiencing renewed interest from the international scientific community today due to its potential usage as a source of therapeutically valued products.
-Indeed, the potential of this micro-algae seems significant, primarily thanks to its main pigment, phycocyanin, which gives this organism its characteristic blue-green color.
+The group of cyanobacteria, formerly called blue-green algae, is among the oldest forms of life on Earth and constitutes the bulk of bacteria capable of photosynthesis with oxygen production.
+Among them is the genus Spirulina or Arthrospira, filamentous cyanobacteria that include a particularly interesting bacterium called Spirulina platensis (or Arthrospira platensis), better known as spirulina.
+Unlike many other algae, spirulina naturally grows in alkaline lakes rich in mineral salts in warm, sunny regions.
+Typically blue-green in color, spirulina has a sweet taste because the proteins are converted into polysaccharide sugars when heated.
+In general, spirulina is composed of 70% protein, 20% carbohydrates, 5% lipids, 7% minerals and 3 to 6% water.
+This composition is very complete and varied: it provides an excellent supply of protein and a good balance of lipids, carbohydrates, vitamins, minerals and trace elements.
+Beyond these proven nutritional properties, spirulina is now experiencing renewed interest from the international scientific community due to its possible use as a source of therapeutic products.
+Indeed, the potential of this microalga appears to be significant, mainly because of its primary pigment, phycocyanin, which gives this organism its characteristic blue-green color.

 📚 Read also |